-Measure Target 2023-24 Achieved 2021-22 Achieved 2022-23 Achieved 2023-24 Year End 2023-24 VS Target Variance Reason Water Supply Standards We want to ensure our community has access to a safe, clean, reliable water supply ] Drinking water supply complies with part 4 of the drinking-water standards (bacteria compliance criteria).
-Full Compliance - 100% Full Compliance - 100% NonCompliant NonCompliant × New rules introduced by Taumata Arowai in 2022 required an increase to a value known as a 'Ct' that is determined from the amount of chlorine added to drinking water and the time that it must spend in contact with the water before reaching consumers.
-The change means the water supplied from the Waterloo Treatment Plant is not compliant for up to 800 Lower Hutt households located near the Treatment
+Measure Target Achieved Achieved Achieved Year End vs Target 2023-24 2021-22 2022-23 2023-24 2023-24 Variance reason Standards We want to ensur e our commu nity has acce ess to a safe, clean, reliabl le water sup ply Drinking water supply complies with part 4 of the drinking-water standards (bacteria compliance criteria).
+Full Compliance - 100% Full Compliance - 100% Non-Compliant Non-Compliant × New rules introduced by Taumata Arowai in 2022 required an increase to a value known as a 'Ct' that is determined from the amount of chlorine added to drinking water and the time that it must spend in contact with the water before reaching consumers.
+The change means the water supplied from the Waterloo Treatment Plant is not compliant for up to 800 Lower Hutt households located near the Treatment Plant.
+These customers receive water that has not travelled through the network for a long enough period to have the right amount of contact with chlorine to meet the new rules.
+Work done to date includes looking at rezoning some properties to be supplied from other areas of the network by constructing new assets including pipes, valves and pump stations.
+Construction work is due start soon.
+This work is ongoing, and we estimate that it could take up to two years before we can achieve full compliance.
+Until this work is completed, we will be reporting non-compliance for the Drinking Water Quality Assurance (treatment) rules.
+In the interim, we are continuing with our regular monitoring of the drinking water from the bores supplied from the Waiwhetu aquifer, as well as at the Waterloo Water Treatment Plant and locations within

-Measure Target Achieved Achieved Achieved Year End Variance Reason

-2023-24 2021-22 2022-23 2023-24 2023-24

-VS Target

-Plant.
-These

-customers receive

-water that has not

-travelled through the

-network for a long

-enough period to

-have the right

-amount of contact

-with chlorine to meet

-the new rules.

-Work done to date

-includes looking at

-rezoning some

-properties to be

-supplied from other

-areas of the network

-by constructing new

-assets including

-pipes, valves and

-pump stations.

-Construction work is

-due to start soon.
-This

-work is ongoing, and

-we estimate that it

-could take up to two

-years before we can

-achieve full